<sources>

 <num_avg_iterations>

-Specifies the number of iterations over which the broadband noise signal is averaged.
+Specifies the number of iterations over which the white noise signal is averaged.
 You can specify fractions of 1 to obtain a signal at the desired sub-time step level corresponding to the resolution level in which the source is defined.
 Not applicable to single tone source.

 <position>